BHAAA-ZLM/BHAAA-ZLM.github.io/docs/Bioinformatics/RNA-seq/Tools.md

 <span style="font-family: Courier">  Cuffdiff is a program included in cufflinks.
 You can use this program to find significant changes in transcript expression.
 Use `cuffdiff -h` to look for the manual.

+> <span style="font-family: Courier"> When cuffdiff give you all 0 counts, there might be something wierd with your sam file.
+The name of the chromosome might be named wrong.
+Instead of naming them 'chrN' they are just named with 'N'.

+## <span style="font-family: Courier"> At Last ...
+DEseq2

+<span style="font-family: Courier"> I think DEseq2 might need a seperate article.

 ## <span style="font-family: Courier"> Others